 1. The scope of the expression body of a declared expression only includes the parameters explicitly listed.
+Consider using an expression alias instead.

-5.2.9.
+5.2.10.
 Script Declaration

 Esper allows the use of scripting languages within EPL.
 Any scripting language that supports JSR 223 and also the MVEL scripting language can be specified in EPL.